MJA-CodePath/Homie/README.md

 Users of the app will drop a pin at their location when they see someone who needs help.
 Other users can view these pins, go to those locations, and help the people there.

 ### Required stories
-- User is able to sign in using email/facebook/twitter.
+- User is able to sign in using email.
 - User can view all pins placed by other users in a map view.
-- Users can tap on pin to view description, name, items, etc..
+- Users can tap on pin to view description, name, activity, etc..
 - User is able to add a pin and provide pic, location (could use current location), and description.

 ### Nice to have:
+- We want to make this app really polished so we will be using custom animations and segues.
+- User is able to sign in and share via Facebook and Twitter.
 - 3D touch to preview pins before opening detailed page.
-- We want to make this app really polished so we will be using custom animations and segues.
 - Moderator screen to approve submitted pins
 - City based leaderboard
-- Sharing recent activity to facebook and twitter

 ## Wireframing: